tetrateio/training/modules/observability/README.md

 > A Handler is where we provide configuration specific to the adapter.
 For Prometheus, we need to configure the shape of the metrics we'll be emitting.
 The `prometheus` handler does exactly this.

 Next we need to configure what data we'll send to the Prometheus adapter.
 This is called an `instance` in general, but there are a few special `instances` that have a proper name; `metric` is one of those.
 Typically an adapter is built to expect certain instances and the configuration for those instances will be provided alongside the adapter's other configuration.
-We can the set of instances that the Prometheus adapter consumes:
+We can see the set of instances that the Prometheus adapter consumes:

 ```shell
 $ kubectl -n istio-system get metrics